hanxiaomax/Learncpp_CN/docs/M-6-std-unique-ptr.md

 ## `std::unique_ptr` 和类

-You can, of course, use std::unique_ptr as a composition member of your class.
-This way, you don’t have to worry about ensuring your class destructor deletes the dynamic memory, as the std::unique_ptr will be automatically destroyed when the class object is destroyed.
+You can, of course, use `std::unique_ptr` as a composition member of your class.
+This way, you don’t have to worry about ensuring your class destructor deletes the dynamic memory, as the `std::unique_ptr` will be automatically destroyed when the class object is destroyed.

-However, if the class object is not destroyed properly (e.g. it is dynamically allocated and not deallocated properly), then the std::unique_ptr member will not be destroyed either, and the object being managed by the std::unique_ptr will not be deallocated.
+However, if the class object is not destroyed properly (e.g. it is dynamically allocated and not deallocated properly), then the `std::unique_ptr` member will not be destroyed either, and the object being managed by the `std::unique_ptr` will not be deallocated.

 ## `std::unique_ptr` 的误用

-There are two easy ways to misuse std::unique_ptrs, both of which are easily avoided.
+There are two easy ways to misuse `std::unique_ptrs`, both of which are easily avoided.
 First, don’t let multiple classes manage the same resource.
 For example:

 ```cpp
 Resource* res{ new Resource() };